marcueberall/traveller-rpg-sheets/README.md

 # traveller-rpg-sheets
 Custom pdf sheets for the Traveller RPG by Mongoose Publishing.
+I designed the sheets under the fair use policy (https://www.mongoosepublishing.com/pages/traveller-licensing).

 # todo
 I am currently working on the robot, npc and vehicle sheet.